cloudsummer/CM-Drug/README.md

 Below is the video we created, demonstrating the code execution process using CM-Drug-New as an example.

+(Click on the image below to be redirected to the corresponding YouTube video link.)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/51E8Q5B4m3I/0.jpg)](https://youtu.be/51E8Q5B4m3I)